 You may be provided with a Housing decoration allowance voucher.
 This is a one-off voucher that you can use in selected stores to buy decorating materials (such as wallpaper and paint).
 After this, you will be responsible for meeting the cost of decorating your home throughout your tenancy.

-If you have moved into your home through a mutual exchange, we will have only carried out an electric and gas safety check at the start of your tenancy and you will not be eligible for an allowance to help with decorating.
+If you have moved into your home through a mutual exchange, we will have only carried out an electric, gas safety check and a RAD survey (Refurbishment and Demolition) at the start of your tenancy and you will not be eligible for an allowance to help with decorating.
 So when you view a potential property, make sure that you are happy with the condition before you agree to the exchange.

 Local Housing Allowance